minecraft-pucrs/WakyBot/README.md

 ### <a name="mcSentinel"></a>Minecraft Sentinel

 One of the functionalities of this application is called Minecraft Sentinel.
-Its purpose is to be able to identify when the minecraft server is idle for long periods of times (no players are playing for long hours) and prevent waste of cloud resources by shuting down the minecraft server.
+Its purpose is to be able to identify when the Minecraft server is idle for long periods of times (no players are playing for long hours) and prevent waste of cloud resources by shuting down the Minecraft server.
 If someone wants to play after the server goes offline, they can ask this application via the Discord bot client to start the server back again.

-The way the Minecraft Sentinel works is by executing a cron job evey now and then to ping the server and query how many players are online at that time.
+The way the Minecraft Sentinel works is by executing a cron job every now and then to ping the server and query how many players are online at that time.
 If the server is up and no players are playing, a counter is incremented, if at least one player is playing during one of the queries, this counter gets reset back to 0.
-If the counter reaches a certain limit, a server shutdown will be trigger.
+If the counter reaches a certain limit, a server shutdown will be triggered.

 The limit for the counter and the frequency in which the cron job pings the server is customizeable via 2 environment variables, and if no value is specified and the Minecraft Sentinel is enabled, a default value will be used to each of them: